openfaas/docs/docs/openfaas-pro/introduction.md

 ## Support

-Support is included for OpenFaaS PRO features for customers.
+Support is included for OpenFaaS Pro features for customers.
 During the trial period, users may access the Slack community and documentation free of charge, however this is not reflective of the commercial support service.

-Support for the broader OpenFaaS project is available through Premium Consulting.
+Support for the broader OpenFaaS Project is available through Premium Consulting.

 ## Pricing

-Are you interested in OpenFaaS PRO for your organisation?
-Find out more, kick the tires with a 14-day free trial, or find out more about OpenFaaS PRO [Contact us](https://openfaas.com/support/)
+Are you interested in OpenFaaS Pro for your organisation?
+Find out more, kick the tires with a 14-day free trial, or find out more about OpenFaaS Pro [Contact us](https://openfaas.com/support/)